rekhasasik/DrawingApplication/Readme.txt

 Import the project as Maven project from any IDE.
 Maven -> Update Dependencies.
 Run as Maven Build (Goals: install)
+Go to the com.sasi.drawing.Application class, and Run it as Java Application from IDE

-To Build the Application:
+To Build the Application from command Prompt:
 1. mvn clean compile install

 To Run the application from command prompt:
 2. mvn exec:java -D"exec.mainClass"="com.sasi.drawing.Application"

 Assumptions:
 1. The solution is created and tested to run in a single threaded environment.